A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Optimization framework

-where \eqref{12ini-p} and \eqref{12ini-c} account for the fact that the optimization relies on the estimates of the outdoor users' directions, with the expectation taken with respect to the estimation errors $\epsilon_{\phi_k}^\text{v}$ and $\epsilon_{\varphi_k}^\text{v}$, for $k \in \mathcal{K}_\text{R}$ and $\text{v} \in \{\text{p,c}\}$.
-Constraint \eqref{12a} ensures compliance with the physical operating conditions of the STAR-RIS, constraint \eqref{12b} guarantees that the average SSNR (ASSNR) of the targets remains above a given threshold $\delta_\text{sens}$, and is active only during the preparation phase, constraint \eqref{12c} ensures that the BS transmission power does not exceed its maximum limit $\pot_{\text{max}} >0$, and, finally, constraint \eqref{12d} partitions the STAR-RIS during the preparation phase, with $N_\text{part}$ elements operating in ES mode and the others in transmit-only mode.
+where \eqref{12ini-p} and \eqref{12ini-c} account for the fact that the optimization relies on the estimates of the outdoor users' DoAs, with the expectation taken with respect to the estimation errors $\epsilon_{\phi_k}^\text{v}$ and $\epsilon_{\varphi_k}^\text{v}$, for $k \in \mathcal{K}_\text{R}$ and $\text{v} \in \{\text{p},\text{c}\}$.
+Constraint \eqref{12a} ensures compliance with the physical operating conditions of the STAR-RIS; constraint \eqref{12b} guarantees that the accumulated average SSNR (ASSNR) of the targets remains above a given threshold $\delta_\text{sens}$ and is active only during the preparation phase; constraint \eqref{12c} ensures that the BS transmission power does not exceed its maximum limit $\mathcal{P}_{\text{max}} > 0$; and constraint \eqref{12d} partitions the STAR-RIS during the preparation phase, with $N_\text{part}$ elements operating in ES mode and the others in TO mode.